naga-mantha/tempcode/apps/layout/documentation.md

 - LayoutForm: Create layout (fields: name, visibility; visibility hidden for non-staff).
 - AddBlockForm: Add block to layout (field: `block` only).
 All widths default to inherit (base remains 12 by default).
 User adjusts widths later on the edit page.
   - LayoutBlockForm: Edit responsive widths (fields: `col_sm`, `col_md`, `col_lg`, `col_xl`, `col_xxl`), title/note, and a per-block "Default Block Filter" selector backed by your saved block filters for that block.
 Base `col` remains at its model value and is not edited in the UI.
-  - Also includes a per-block "Default Columns/View" selector backed by your saved column configurations (views) for that block.
-This lets duplicate blocks start with different column sets.
+    - Also includes a per-block "Default Block Setting" selector backed by your saved block settings/configurations for that block.
+This lets duplicate blocks start with different presets.
 - LayoutFilterConfigForm: Manage layout filter presets (fields: name, is_default).
 Filter values are collected from request via FilterResolutionMixin helpers.

 Views (apps/layout/views.py)